 - Changeable barrels

 In shooting, the 1301 Tactical’s integrated BLINK enables the shotgun to cycle 36 percent faster than any other shotgun.
-When you’re at home, this functionality may not be as beneficial as it is when you’re out on the range.
-At least you know that this gun will never let you down when you need it the most in a defensive situation.
+This gun will never let you down when you need it the most in a defensive situation.

 |Feed System||6+1 round capacity|